 Swati S. More, PhD

-Assistant Professor, Center for Drug Design (CDD)
+Associate Professor, Center for Drug Design (CDD)

-Assistant Professor, Center for Drug Design (CDD)
+Associate Professor, Center for Drug Design (CDD)

 PhD, University of Minnesota (Medicinal Chemistry), 2007